smirnov-mi/k8s/CKA/README.md

 ```

-## 12 - Schedule a port on a controlplane
+## 12 - Schedule a pod on a controlplane